 Technical Recruiter: $57,070

 HR position requirements vary from business to business, based on size and need.
 Some smaller companies may only have one or a few HR staff members to handle all aspects.
-However, larger companies tend to have many tiers to their HR department.
+However, larger companies tend to have many tiers to their HR roles and career path.
 Some businesses may require a business degree; whereas, others may be satisfied with certain qualifications and experiences.

 Depending on the position, some of the following qualifications and skills may be equally as important as a candidate’s education: